-Web applications like portals, microsites or other online tools allow users to perform actions rather than web pages that can only display content.
-Almost every web application processes sensitive data like user and financial information, which makes a web application an attractive target to cybercriminals.
-With the increasing complexity of web applications, the chances of finding a multitude of exploitable weaknesses is becoming higher.
+Web applications like portals, microsites, or other online tools allow users to perform actions rather than web pages that can only display content.
+Almost every web application processes sensitive data like user and financial information, making a web application an attractive target to cybercriminals.
+With the increasing complexity of web applications, the chances of finding a multitude of exploitable weaknesses are becoming higher.

-It is almost impossible to detect application vulnerabilities with the help of an automated penetration test or security assessment, since there is no software that can perform comprehensive security testing of a customized web application.
+It is almost impossible to detect application vulnerabilities with an automated penetration test or security assessment since no software can perform comprehensive security testing of a customized web application.

-A Verizon 2017 Data Breach Investigation Report found that “almost 60% of breaches involved web applications either as the asset affected, and/or a vector to the affected asset”.
+A Verizon 2017 Data Breach Investigation Report found that “almost 60% of breaches involved web applications either as the asset affected, and/or a vector to the affected support.

-We looked into the most common threats that web applications normally face and that businesses have to tackle to protect their customers’ sensitive data.
+We looked into the most common threats that web applications commonly face and that businesses have to tackle to protect their customers’ sensitive data.

 App developers often ignore data input and output testing when creating applications.
-With many business owners believing their applications do not process critical data and hence will not be targeted by malicious actors.
+As many business owners believing their applications do not process critical data and hence will not be targeted by malicious actors.

 Application programming interfaces (APIs) may also be compromised to hack into a web application and get access to its code.
 HackControl offers API penetration testing to check it for all the known vulnerabilities and provide you with a comprehensive report with recommendations on fixing found bugs.